lore/lore/packages/lore-models/README.md

   // 2.
 For inspecting the response before the application gets it.
 For example,
   // if you wanted to log the user out of the application whenever an API response
   // returns a 401 (because their token expired) sync is a method that ALL requests
-  // go through (or at least they all go through Backbone.sync).
+  // go through (or at least they all go through sync).
 So it's a way to
   // observe and act on or log all network requests.
   sync: function() {
-    return Backbone.sync.apply(this, arguments);
+    return sync.apply(this, arguments);
   },

   // this interface allows you to create and refernce your own methods.
 Not very